Backblaze/b2-sdk-java/README.md

     that a reasonable number of retry attempts have already failed.

-    When the SDK returns an Iterable, the SDK cannot throw B2Exception from iterator(), becaues Iterable does not allow it.
+    When the SDK returns an Iterable, the SDK cannot throw B2Exception from iterator(), because Iterable does not allow it.
 Similarly, Iterator does not allow hasNext() or next() to throw a B2Exception.
     In these cases, instead of throwing a B2Exception, the SDK throws a B2RuntimeException.